 at each iteration so that the simulated response lies within the design

 requirement line segments.
-For more information, see Selecting Optimization Methods and How the Optimization Algorithm Formulates Minimization Problems.
+For more information, see How the Optimization Algorithm Formulates Minimization Problems.

-in the optimization, see Iterative Display in the Optimization Toolbox™ documentation.
+in the optimization, see Iterative Display (Optimization Toolbox).

 Verify that the model output meets the step response requirements.